How Succession Planning Can Make Your Business Stronger

 For example, if you get sick or must take extended time away from running the business, having people ready to fill in for you can keep your business afloat — and reduce your stress while you’re out of the office.

-Business continuity planning allows you to ensure that key people have access to relevant resources — think business systems, account data, financial accounts — as well as any relevant third-party professionals, such as accountants or attorneys.
+Business continuity planning also allows you to ensure that key people have access to relevant resources — think business systems, account data, financial accounts — as well as any relevant third-party professionals, such as accountants or attorneys.

 Cultivate your talent